 After the terrorist attacks in Paris many landmarks around the world were lit up in the colors of the French flag.
 Several social media users have changed their profile photo to show the colors of the French flag to show their solidarity to the people of France.

 About the Flag of France

 Known as the “Le drapeau tricolore” (French Tricolor), the present flag of France has three equal vertical bands of blue, white, and red.
-These three colours are intricately linked to the history of France.
-While the colour white represents the Bourbon monarchy, and the red and blue are the colours of the city of Paris.
+These three colors are intricately linked to the history of France.
+While the color white represents the Bourbon monarchy, and the red and blue are the colors of the city of Paris.

 Designed by the famous revolutionary painter Jacques-Louis David, the flag of France was adopted on February 15, 1794 by the French National Convention.